realpython/task-exceptions/_post/README.md

     app.run()

 ```
-Although there are various ways you can handle exceptions in your Flask Application, it is worth noting that the APIException provided by Flask gives a fuller content to the response and  appropriate rendering.
-This is an important aspect because you dont want to leak information to the outside world because of improperly handles exceptions.
+Although there are various ways you can handle exceptions in your Flask Application, it is worth noting that the ``APIException`` class provided by Flask gives a fuller content to the response and  appropriate rendering.
+This is an important aspect because you don't want to leak information to the outside world because of improperly handles exceptions.

-For example, if your API relies on a third-party service that may sometimes be unreachable, you might want to implement an exception for the "503 Service Unavailable" HTTP response code.This is to prevent leaking the  location of the service you’re talking to random people.
+For example, if your API relies on a third-party service that may sometimes be unreachable, you might want to implement an exception for the "503 Service Unavailable" HTTP response code.This is to prevent leaking the  location of the service you’re talking to some random people.

 ```sh